gardenjs/gardenjs/README.md

 ## Todo's up to v1.0

+- [task] Alternatively, add logo instead of project-title to the sidebar.
+Almost done (pull request)...
 - [task] Type infos of das in editor.
 - [bug] On reload css defect (only problem in ubuntu).
 Maybe writing issue in gardenjs?
 - [docs] Explain garden.vite.config.js.